 - 1. From the Main screen, touch the cell you want to modulate. - 2.
 Press INFO until you see the parameter you want to modulate. - 3.
 Touch one of the three black boxes below the parameter to display the Modulation Parameters screen. - 4.
-Use the Control Knobs to select a value for the Source parameter.
+Use the control knobs to select a value for the Source parameter.
 This parameter specifies which signal will be used to control this parameter.
-Available values are: - None no modulation source will be used. - TRIG any input that is used to trigger a cell, such as CV input, touch, or MIDI Note. - VEL MIDI Velocity - EXT1 through EXT8 External CV input as shown in Figure 31: EXT Ports
+Available values are: - None no modulation source will be used. - TRIG any input that is used to trigger a cell, such as CV input, touch, or MIDI Note. - VEL MIDI Velocity - EXT1 through EXT8 External CV input as shown in EXT Ports - 5.
+Use the control knobs to select the Amount of modulation that will be applied.
+This is used to increase or decrease the amount of impact the modulation will have on this parameter.
+This parameter does not apply to Slice Seq modulation.

-Figure 30: Modulation Parameters Screen
+Modulation Parameters Screen